Malberts20/School_District_Analysis/README.md

 ![District_revised](https://user-images.githubusercontent.com/71353552/96372037-32933300-1122-11eb-8adb-3a91233cd237.PNG)

   - Revised Average Math Score lower by 0.1; from 79.0 to 78.9
-  - Revised Average Reading Score unchanged
+  - Revised Average Reading Score unchanged at 81.9
   - Revised % Passing Math lower by 20 bps; from 75.0% to 74.8%
   - Revised % Passing Reading lower by 10 bps; from 85.8% to 85.7%
   - Revised % Overall Passing lower by 30 bps; from 65.2% to 64.9%